Jamesemf/covid_dashboard/Covid_Project2/README.md

 ## **Getting started**

+##### **Running the code**
+In order to execute the code you must run 'python -m app' in command prompt.
+Where your route path in command prompt is where the module is located.Example : \Documents\PythonPrograms\Covid_Project2
+Then traverse to http://127.0.0.1:5000/ where the app should be running.

 ##### **Configuration file**
 A Json file used for configuration of the dashboard.
 Within the file options for configuration include.
  - 'image_file'